paigehai/paigehai.github.io/docs/teaching.md

-In Trimester 1 of 2025, I was afforded the opportunity to work alongside Deakin University as an Associate Teaching Fellow for SIT111: Computer Systems.
-Part of my teaching includes guiding students, hosting HelpHub sessions, and giving actionable feedback to tasks.
+In Trimester 1 of 2025, I was afforded the opportunity to work alongside Deakin University as an **Associate Teaching Fellow for SIT111: Computer Systems**.
+Part of my role includes guiding students, hosting HelpHub sessions, and giving actionable feedback to tasks.
 Areas covered in this unit include:

 <ul>
   <li><strong>Computer Architecture:</strong> boolean algebra, logic gates, and binary number representation, memory, file systems</li>